jaisonlewis/tif-png-dialate/README.md

-# tif-png-dialate
+# tif-png-dilate
-Converts the kidney histological images to PNG and dialates them
+Converts the kidney histological images to PNG and dilates them